jjziets/vasttools/README.md

 ## Stress testing gpus on vast with this python Benchmark of RTX3090's
-Mining does not stress your system the same as python work loads do, so this is a good test to run as well. https://github.com/jjziets/pytorch-benchmark-volta
+Mining does not stress your system the same as python work loads do, so this is a good test to run as well.

+First, set a maintenance window, and then once you have no clients running, you can do the stress testing.

+https://github.com/jjziets/pytorch-benchmark-volta

 a full suite of stress tests can be found docker image jjziets/vastai-benchmarks:latest